karnarajbanshi/english-dictionary-app/README.md

 **License:**

-The English Dictionary App is distributed under the permissive terms of the MIT License ([link to LICENSE file]).
+The English Dictionary App is distributed under the permissive terms of the MIT License ([[https://gitlab.com/karnarajbanshi/english-dictionary-app/LICENSE.txt]]).

 **Download the English Dictionary App Today!**